ScottyFillups/embark/docs/slides/gitbash.md

 * Don't invest too much time trying to memorize commands!
 Instead, just go out of your way to use them
 * Always question whether there's a "better way" of doing things; remember, Google is your friend!
-  * If you're finding a certain task very difficult and repetitive, research whether there's a better way of doing things
+  * If you're finding a certain task very difficult and repetitive, research whether there's a better approach

 A final note: If you don't want to use Vim, you don't need to use it.
 If you prefer a text-editor with a GUI, I'd highly recommend [Atom](https://atom.io/).